Awannaphasch2016/PaperSummary/my covid forecast model.md

 * Q4. does DeepCovid's emphasis on short -term forecastin scarifice longer-term performance?
 * Q5.
 Can DeepCovid explains its prediction to epidemiological exports for interpretation?
 # FREQUENCY ASK QUESTION
+* when to model product to predict rate of change (roc), new cases, number of total case?
+    * what is the covid19 kaggle competition predicting target?
+* what is calibration?
+* how to apply transfer learning on the same task but different scale?
+    * features from smaller scale combined to create feature of the larger scale
+* transfer learning from simulated dataset